10 Cheddar Scallion Cornbread Muffins Everyone Will Love

 Tip: Adding a handful of sweet corn kernels or chopped spinach can boost fiber and nutrients without altering the flavor too much.

 Cheddar scallion cornbread muffins are incredibly versatile and pair beautifully with all kinds of meals.
-Whether you’re entertaining or meal-prepping, they bring comforting flavor and texture to the table.
+Whether you’re entertaining or meal-prepping, these savory muffins bring comforting flavor and texture to the table.

-Here are some delicious ways to serve them:
+Here are some delicious ways to serve cheddar scallion cornbread muffins:

 • Warm with butter or whipped honey 🍯 – Simple and indulgent